 A turf farm by Dynjandi was located by the so-called Bæjarhóll - the Farm Mound and you can visit its remains.
 There are actually 38 different historical remains in this area and the first mention of a farm here is from the Middle Ages.

 A path leads to the remains of the farm and outhouses.
-Below you will see the ruins of one of the outhouses.
+Above you will see the ruins of one of the outhouses.

 You will find these remains on your right-hand side as you hike up to Dynjandi.
 In one spot there is a lukewarm pool, called Volgra or Dynjandislaug pool.
 It takes some doing though finding that pool and we are to stay within the paths, but seeing that I am very interested in old remains then I searched for the pool as well.